 It is not uncommon to feel shocked or numb and find it difficult to take things in.
 You may feel angry, sad, fearful or anxious.
-Some people may find it hard to believe this is happening to them, others may blame themselves or something or someone.
-Others may withdraw from families and friends.
+Some people may find it hard to believe this is happening to them, while others may blame themselves, or something or someone else.
+Others may withdraw from their loved ones.

 Regardless of the reaction, it can be hard to think clearly and logically.
 Feeling that you are not coping may make these emotions feel worse, but there are things you can do to help you cope.